Innoble/playground-aez0swj4/statement.md

 You need two instances of each pod.
 One is the base instance you get as you update using the turn-input.
 You need to keep this information so that you can reset to it after every search-run.
 The other is the evolving pod that changes during the search.

 There are various ways to set up your simulation and Smitsimax-search.
-I currently use a static Sim class with 4 variables and 4 methods that looks somewhat like this:
+I currently use a static Sim class that looks somewhat like this:

 ```C#
 static class Sim